Computer Competency Exam

 for appointments.
 Alternatively, this test is now available remotely (test candidate

 must find a test proctor through a testing center) through https://www.certiport.com

 Central Oregon Community College is committed to the importance of computer literacy in the modern world.
 Some COCC associates degrees (AS, AAS and AGS) require that students demonstrate basic computer skills prior to graduation.
 To meet this requirement, students must successfully complete CIS 120: Computer Concepts or pass two out of three IC3 exams.

 - Receive a grade of C or better in CIS 120.
 CIS 120 covers the learning objective for all three exams in the IC Certification series plus additional valuable information.

-- Pass the IC Key Applications exam and the IC Computing Fundamentals or IC Living Online exam of the Internet &Computing Core Certification (IC) series of exams.
+- Pass the IC3 Key Applications exam and the IC3 Computing Fundamentals or IC3 Living Online exam of the Internet & Computing Core Certification (IC3) series of exams.

 Purpose: Demonstrates that a Central Oregon Community College student has achieved a basic skill level regarding the use and knowledge of computers prior to graduation.
 The college is committed to the importance of computer literacy in the modern world and computer instruction is widely available across the curriculum.
 Students may have these skills when they enter the institution; others will gain these skills through their normal coursework.

 - Where: Tutoring & Testing Center located in the lower level of the Campus Library.

 - When: See Tutoring and Testing for current hours and directions to the Testing & Tutoring Center.

 - Cost: $35 per test voucher with retake option sold at Testing counter (effective Jan 14, 2014)